Page last updated 9th May 2021

 Further information about your rights, how to complain and how to request your personal information is available on the Information Commissioner’s website https://ico.org.uk/for-the-public/

 You have certain legal rights, including a right to have your information processed fairly and lawfully and a right to access any personal information we hold about you.
-You have the right to privacy and to expect the organisations named within this Transparency Notice to keep your information confidential and secure.
+You have the right to privacy and to expect the organisations named within this Transparency Notice to keep your information private and secure.
 If you do not want information that identifies you to be accessed using Connecting Care, please speak to a member of your care staff and complete the “opt-out” form.
 Your information will continue to be shared to deliver care to you, in the traditional ways.

 When you “opt out” from your information being accessed by appropriate staff via Connecting Care, your information will continue to be stored in the system but will be removed from view This is because all of the partner organisations have a duty in law to make information available to specific, identified staff to investigate safeguarding concerns.
 Your information will not be available to anyone else except for these staff and only if you are relevant to their investigation.